 Chia seeds can help with weight loss.
 This is because they are high in fiber and provide some protein.
 Also, chia seeds continue to expand in your stomach, making you feel more full and satiated.
 This helps you to not be as hungry and to eat less food.

 Also, fiber increases the amount of calories that your body burns.
 This is because fiber has a thermic effect and takes extra calories in order to digest.
-Learn more at Vegan Diet for Weight Loss Shown to be Very Effective.
+Learn more at Vegan Diet for Weight Loss Shown to be Very Effective and Do Chia Seeds Help with Weight Loss?

 One study found that obese diabetes patients who took chia seeds saw increased weight loss and a reduced waist circumference.